 The uncertain future of human rights activist Chen Guangcheng—especially given the divided response of the Chinese government and the response of the Chinese people– suggests that America could be playing a pivotal role in that country’s progress toward democracy.
 Analyst Dr. Jing, an expert on Chinese politics, foreign relations and security issues, stated recently that the Chinese people are in a transition toward democracy: “China is at a crossroads of political reform; and the widespread concern and protests among the Chinese people over the Chen Guangcheng case demonstrate that this can be the turning point in the nation’s political development” (Jing).
 Yet, our nation’s response has been minimal at best.

-Chinese activist Chen Guangcheng
+Overpopulation and Chen Guangcheng

 What influence America has in such cases is often cast aside for political gains.
 However, what might have been gained had the current administration encouraged Guangcheng to stay at the embassy?
 Why didn’t Secretary of State Hillary Clinton visit him when he was at the embassy?
 Why was he encouraged to leave the embassy?
 Could it be that our president’s lack of comment when asked directly about the stand off stems at least in part from his ongoing record of abortion advocacy?